reepolee/svelte-routify-windi-vite/README.md

 ## VS Code Intellisense

 This template does not include TailwindCSS package as it would clutter the repo with over 50 additional packages.
 We're trying to stay slim here and that's why I suggest installing Tailwind up the directory tree, not in your application repository.
-VS Code TailwindCSS Intellisene plugin look up the foldets and find Tailwind automatically.
-I believe it is a good compromise as you only install TailwinCSS once for all you projects as long as you stay within your general coding folder.
+VS Code TailwindCSS Intellisene plugin look up the foldets and find TailwindCSS automatically.
+I believe it is a good compromise as you only install TailwindCSS once for all you projects as long as you stay within your general coding folder.

 Mine looks like this: